DIKSHAKUMA/diksha-portfolio/README.md

 This project has been a labor of love in a blazing Barcelona summer.

 From the outset, I wanted to pull together many creative ideas and libraries.
-Motion is key, and so I am making use of P5js, Pixi, and GSAP.
+Motion is key, and so I am making use of ThreeJS, Pixi, and GSAP.
 The motion parts are there to enhance the content parts.
 Halfway through the project, I decided to add a blog.
 I will be posting more about the integration between Hygraph and Nuxt MDC later on, on the blog.

-Glad for the positive reception, with an award over at CSSWinner and a Kudos Award at CSS Design Awards.
-Coming soon to a screen near you on the GSAP showcase as well, I hear.
+Glad for the positive reception, with Site of The Day Awards at CSSWinner and Design Nominees, a Kudos UI/UX at CSS Design Awards, and an includion in GSAP showcase 💚.

-:innocent: 2026.
-Given time, as I want to work on some other personal projects, I will be adding prefers-reduced-motion option early 2026.

 Have a coffee and a slow visit. :penguin: .T

+## Upgrades 08/02/2025

+Removed P5.js and focusing all motion on WebGL with Three.js and Pixi.js.
+New shiny 3D motion element, DNA and Galaxy.

 ## Upgrades 28/12/2025